bos/stanford-cs240h/notes/l1/basics.md

       =` ... not)
 * How are monomorphic types inferred?
     * If bound symbol used elsewhere in module, infer type from use
-    * Otherwise, if type is of class `Num`, try `Integer` then `Double` (this sequence can be changed with a [`default` declaration][default])
+    * If still ambiguous and type is of class `Num`, try `Integer` then `Double` (this sequence can be changed with a [`default` declaration][default])
-    * Otherwise, compilation fails because of an ambiguous type
+    * If still ambiguous, compilation fails

 # The DMR take-away message

+* Think of type restrictions as implicit dictionary arguments
+    * Compiler won't saddle non-function with implicit arguments
 * This code will compile

     ~~~~ {.haskell}